adamzap/landslide/samples/example1/slides.md

 ---

-Slide #8
+Slide #9
 ========

 This slide has presenter notes.

-Press p to open a new window for the presenter with its notes.
+Press `p` to open a new window for the presenter with its notes.

+# Presenter Notes

-To add presenter notes in a slide :
+Hello from presenter notes

-    !html
-    <h1>Presenter notes</h1>